 The earnings on the basis of which social insurance contributions are due shall include all the remunerations, including those accrued and unpaid or those not accrued as well as any other income from employment relationship.

 ==> Amounts of the monthly insurable earnings for 2014 – Art.
 8 of the State Social Insurance Budget Act (BG) for 2014 stipulates the following amounts of the monthly insurable earnings:

 - up to BGN 5400 - BGN 420;

 - from BGN 5400,01 up to BGN 6500 – BGN 450;

 - from BGN 6500,01 up to BGN 7500 - BGN 500;

 - over BGN 7500 - BGN 550;

-The insurable earnings on the basis of which social security contributions are paid are regulated in the Ordinance on the Elements of the Remuneration and on the Income on which Social Security Contributions are paid (BG).
+The insurable earnings on the basis of which social insurance contributions are paid are regulated in the Ordinance on the Elements of the Remuneration and on the Income on which Social Insurance Contributions are paid (BG).

-The contributors, social security funds, self-insured individuals and employers shall submit regularly to the National Revenue Agency data on:
+The contributors, social insurance funds, self-insured individuals and employers shall submit regularly to the National Revenue Agency data on: